sddevelopment-be/penguin-pragmatic-patterns/content/practices/personal_productivity_flow.md

   site="productplan.com"
   link="https://www.productplan.com/glossary/eisenhower-matrix/" >}}

 [^0]: An "open loop" is any task, idea, or though that keeps you occupied.
 You have not yet taken action on it, and as such were not able to come to a satisfying conclusion.
-In short: it are thoughts that live in your mind, for which you were not yet able to find closure.
+In short: thoughts that live in your mind, for which you were not yet able to find closure.
 [^1]: Unless of course your computers die and your internet connection goes on hiatus
 [^2]: From the
 book ['The 7 Habits of Highly Effective People: Powerful Lessons in Personal Change'](https://www.amazon.com/gp/product/0743269519?imprToken=u69OsCPq-VHBYc7olPiAPA)